-The Foundation uses the allowance method to determine uncollectible pledges when deemed necessary.
+The Foundation uses the allowance method to determine credit loss when deemed necessary.
 The allowance is based on prior years' experience and management's analysis of specific accounts.
-Bad debts are charged to expense in the year they are considered uncollectible.
+Credit losses are charged to expense in the year they are considered uncollectible.
 Recoveries are credited to revenue in the year collected.